steveforrest/Disposable-Income/README.md

 #### Solved bugs

 * Initially the code was needing to be ran each time and not looping back - this was solved by calling the main() function each time the last run had finished
-* There were several instances where my code was not working and this was cause by type errors these were resolved by ensuring each bit of data were the exact same type.
+* There were several instances where my code was not working and this was caused by type errors these were resolved by ensuring each bit of data were the exact same type.

 ## Technologies